magrhino/Audiobook-Shelf-CSP/README.md

 # Audiobook-Shelf-CSP
-Working CSP policy for audiobookshelf in the advanced configuration section of npmplus (npm untested) Absolutely!
-Here’s a cleaned-up and GitHub-appropriate version of your post, tailored as a README.md or issue/discussion post.
-It’s structured, concise, and formatted with Markdown for GitHub clarity.
+Working CSP policy for audiobookshelf in the advanced configuration section of npmplus (npm untested) 🛡️ Working CSP Setup for Audiobookshelf Behind [NPMplus](https://github.com/ZoeyVid/NPMplus)

-⸻

-🛡️ Working CSP Setup for Audiobookshelf Behind [NPMplus](https://github.com/ZoeyVid/NPMplus)

 Hey everyone,